ANTH 1104 - Introduction to Anthropology: Society and Culture

 Required ResourcesAll required readings for the course will be available electronically via the course page on MyUni.

 No other resources are required.

-Recommended ResourcesFor those who wish to read beyond the required readings for each week or for use in developing and researching assessments, recommended readings have been suggested for each week.
+Recommended ResourcesFor those who wish to read beyond the essential readings for each week or for use in developing and researching assessments, supplementary readings have been suggested for each week.
 These will also be available electronically on MyUni.